kubescape/kubescape.io/docs/docs/frameworks-and-controls/configuring-controls.md

 ### publicRegistries

-Kubescape checks none of these public container registries are in use.
+Kubescape checks that none of these public container registries are in use.

-* Default values: None
+* Default values: none

 ### recommendedLabels